rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 using the niche value zero.
 This is because a valid `&u8` value can never be zero, so if we see a zero value, we know that this must be `None` variant.

-In order for the optimization to apply, the payload type must define a number of niches greater than or equal to the number of unit variants.
-In the case of `Option<T>`, this means that any niche at all will suffice, as there is only one unit variant (`None`).

 **Example.** The type `Option<&u32>` will be represented at runtime as a nullable pointer.
 FFI interop often depends on this property.